Mohammed-a-ali01/Project-1/README.md

 ![](Images/daniel-3.png)

 **Analysis**: This map shows a different view of the problem.
-In absolute terms, Alaska and Connecticut may not have many fraudulent transactions, but they are more than 1% of their total number of transactions.
+In absolute terms, Alaska and Connecticut may not have many fraudulent transactions, but they represent more than 1% of their total number of transactions.

 - Finally, a scatter plot was created, allowing us to see a combination of both maps' findings.
 ![](Images/daniel-4.png)